RookeriesDevelopment/rook-flutter-sdk-doc/rook_sdk_apple_health/README.md

 When you call `sync_xxx_summary`, what happens it's that:

-1. Health data is extracted from Health Connect
+1. Health data is extracted from Apple Health
 2. The extracted data is enqueued
 3. The enqueued data is uploaded to ROOK servers.
 4. If success the queued is cleared.
 Otherwise, the summary is stored.